 - Bacon fat (this really adds a lot of flavor).
 You can use vegetable oil if you do not have bacon fat.

-- Seasonings (red pepper flakes, salt, pepper cumin)
+- Seasonings (salt, pepper cumin)

 - Toppings: pico de gallo, peppers, onions, cheese, avocado or whatever you have on hand.